Last Updated on March 30, 2023 by James Ewen

 Creating a positive impression on the first use of your app is incredibly important.
 Churn rate is highest in the initial days after downloading, suggesting that first impressions are crucial in boosting retention.

 Enter the splash screen – the first screen that a user will see when opening an app.
-They are minimalistic and usually consist of a name or logo.
+They are minimalistic and usually consist of a name or brand logo.
 These can help with loading times of the home screen.

 Try and keep these screens to less than 5 seconds.
 A nice idea is to keep everything centred so that it looks great on all screens.